Operation Anadyr: Initial plan

 Since the main missile force had not yet been dispatched, these reinforcements would be shipped along with it.

 Transport and deployment

 Troops were transferred by 86 blockade runners, which conducted 180 voyages from ports at Baltiysk, Liepāja, Sevastopol, Feodosiya, Nikolayev, Poti, Murmansk, and Kronstadt.

-Oleg Penkovsky, a double agent in the Soviets' GRU intelligence service working for the Central Intelligence Agency and Britain's MI6, provided details of the missile placements to the United States.
+Oleg Penkovsky, a double agent in the Soviets' GRU intelligence service primarily working for Britain's MI6, provided details of the missile placements to the United States.
 A former GRU colonel who defected, Viktor Suvorov, wrote, "Historians will remember with gratitude the name of the GRU Colonel Oleg Penkovsky.
 Thanks to his priceless information, the Cuban crisis was not transformed into a last World War."

 A Lockheed KH-5 Argon reconnaissance satellite was launched on October 9 from Vandenberg Air Force Base.
 On October 14, photographs were taken by a Lockheed U-2.
 On October 16, President Kennedy and the United States military command were informed of the presence of Soviet missiles in Cuba, and the Cuban Missile Crisis started.